kvirc/kvirc-scripts/Random_CTCP_Responder/README.md

 ## Installation in KVIrc.

-Download the randomctcpreply.kvs into any directory you prefer.
+Download the randomctcpresponder.kvs into any directory you prefer.

 ### Via UI

 1- Open *Execute script* (Ctrl+Shift+X)
-2- Navigate to directory where you have the randomctcpreply.kvs
+2- Navigate to directory where you have the randomctcpresponder.kvs
 3- Select a script and click OK.

 ### Via command line

-1- Type ```/parse path/to/where/you/downloaded/randomctcpreply/filename.kvs```
+1- Type ```/parse path/to/where/you/downloaded/randomctcpresponder/filename.kvs```

 #### Verifying installation:

-Open Aliases Editor and confirm you have an Alias names randomctcpreply.
+Open Aliases Editor and confirm you have an Alias named **randomctcpresponder**.